 You can emulate the previous behavior by creating a single account with the previously used shared credentials.
 Alternatively, you may wish to use this opportunity to create multiple user accounts or connect to an existing LDAP service or SAML 2.0 identity provider.

-Please see the Gradle Enterprise Admin Manual for guidance on configuring access control.
+Please see the Develocity Admin Manual for guidance on configuring access control.

 Disk space required for database restructure

 This release includes a significant database restructure, in order to provide the reduced disk usage and performance improvements mentioned in the highlights.
 Migrating to the new structure happens transparently and does not require additional downtime.